keithrbennett/rexe/README.md

 ### Comma Separated Requires and Loads

-For consistency with the `ruby` interpreter, Rexe supports requires with the `-r` option, but also allows grouping them together using commas:
+For consistency with the `ruby` interpreter, rexe supports requires with the `-r` option, but also allows grouping them together using commas:

 ```